GoogleCloudPlatform/cluster-toolkit/.github/pull_request_template.md

 ### Submission Checklist

-NOTE: Pull requests can take up to 2 weeks to be reviewed.
+NOTE: Community submissions can take up to 2 weeks to be reviewed.

 Please take the following actions before submitting this pull request.